BiancaGrenzel/template-vite-react-antd-jit/README.md

 ## 📁 Access to the project

-You cand download it, or access by the link below to test it out.
+You can download it, or access by the link below to test it out.
 <br/>
 Your link here
 <br/>